2.4 C

 Children will delight in Children’s Pythagoras, a 500-square-meter old test drive hall where they can learn and play.
 The museum also features smaller exhibitions and perhaps the coziest café in town, located in the factory’s old forge, offering a perfect spot to relax and enjoy some refreshments in this industrial oasis.

-Visit Norrtälje: A Charming Town
+Visit Norrtälje: A charming town

 Norrtälje is a picturesque town located northeast of Stockholm, the capital city of Sweden.
 Situated approximately 70 kilometers from Stockholm, Norrtälje offers a peaceful escape from the hustle and bustle of urban life while being conveniently close to the stunning Stockholm archipelago.